Grange-Company/grange-and-company/source/projects/mallory-street-renovation/index.md

 # Mallory Street Renovation

-This all-encompassing kitchen renovation included a complete spatial and structural remodel as well as the re-design of the kitchen and entry-way.
-The existing kitchen was cramped and dysfunctional; the client wanted an engaging space where greeting guests, cooking and socializing could happen seamlessly.
-Grange + Company started the process by removing two interior walls, opening up views and social spaces.
-The interior layout and cabinet design focused on maximizing storage, blending space between the entry and kitchen, and enliving static space around the cooktop.
+This all-encompassing kitchen renovation includes a complete spatial and structural remodel as well as the re-design of the kitchen and entry-way.
+The existing kitchen was cramped and dysfunctional; the client wanted an engaging space where greeting guests, cooking and socializing could happen seamlessly.Grange + Company started the process by removing two interior walls, opening up views and social spaces.
+The interior layout and cabinet design maximizes storage, blends space between the entry and kitchen, and enlivens static space around the cooktop.
 The remodel process was a collaborative one, where the client was involved through all phases of the remodel: demolition to design to installation.

 The cabinets are solid maple, finished with a cherry stain.
 At the owner's request, the existing granite was salvaged, re-finished and re-installed.